WalletScrutiny/WalletScrutinyCom/_hardware/secuxstonev20.md

 ---

-## Private keys can be created offline and are not shared
+## Private keys can be created offline and are not sharedser

 The [product page](https://shop.secuxtech.com/products/v20-hardware-wallet-for-computer-mobile-user/) states that SecuX can generate recovery words from 12 to 24 word sets: